 In a world filled with smartphones and the buzz of notifications, ever wondered exactly how many people use social media?

 It shouldn’t come as a surprise that social media has taken the whole world by storm this past decade.
-From Facebook, to Instagram, to Snapchat, the number of social media platforms just keeps on growing.
-It’s obvious that this new age of technology shows no signs of slowing down.
+From Facebook to Instagram, to Snapchat, the number of social media platforms just keeps on growing.
+This new age of technology shows no signs of slowing down.

 Keep reading to find out what you need to know before delving into the world of social media and digital marketing.

 At first, people thought that social media would be a temporary craze that would eventually be forgotten.
 Obviously, this is not just a trend.
 On the contrary, people now use social media as a way to connect with others and to keep up with the world around them.
 Moreover, it’s become an escapism, or a way to take a break.

 As a business owner, what do you gain from this rapid change in platforms?
 And why should you know how many people use social media?
 Why would these numbers be important for your business?